stevavoliajvar/stop_cloudflare/PEOPLE.md

 ------

 ######  Mastodon

+"Everyone should boycott censorship-loving @Cloudflare and any groups associated with it that they are able.
+(Dailymotion) #Cloudflare #8chan #Censorship " by @[Styx666Official](https://mstdn.foxfam.club/@Styx666Official/102570516495655146)

+"I found that over half the sites I tried to visit would not load at all unless I added exceptions, and some loaded but with broken elements.
+It seems to me it's not healthy for the #internet to have a single company controlling this much.
+They may be benevolent now, but what about the future?" by @[kezzbracey](https://mastodon.gamedev.place/@kezzbracey/102574455814372037)

 "Well done, #Cloudflare.
 And thank you.
 Thank you for proving me right.
 You're a #surveillance and #censorship company.
 You start with nazis and you move on closer from that edge" by @[Dr. Roy](https://pleroma.site/objects/0f476d6e-aeef-4043-89c1-5db998b69497)